Sidney-130/wallet-test-project/README.md

 Good luck! 🚀

 From Jane,
 Thank you for this oppotunity, I have completed the wallet connections, based on the requirements.
 The codes have comments to help understand what I did.
-The wallet connects with metamask and can support Linea test newtwork, ethereum mainnet and sepoila test network.
+The wallet connects with metamask and can support Linea test network, ethereum mainnet and sepoila test network.